[Archived Item] – Eastern IFCA Informal Consultation: Management of Crab and Lobster Potting Fisheries

-Eastern IFCA is developing a byelaw for managing the crab and lobster potting fisheries within Cromer Shoal Chalk Beds Marine Conservation Zone (MCZ).
-We are also considering district-wide measures.
-We are currently running an informal consultation to seek stakeholder views on the following:
+Eastern IFCA is developing a byelaw for managing the crab and lobster potting fisheries within Cromer Shoal Chalk Beds Marine Conservation Zone (MCZ) and considering the need for district-wide measures.
+We are running an informal consultation to seek stakeholder views on the following:

-- – The review of Eastern IFCA’s inherited byelaws
+- (2) – The review of Eastern IFCA’s inherited district-wide byelaws relating to crab and lobster management

-- – The need for other management measures throughout the district
+- (3) – The need for any additional management measures throughout the district

 For more information on the process for developing regulatory management, please click on the image to the left.